 Baby Diarrhea Causes

-- Infection caused by a virus, bacteria, or parasite.
-Babies can pick up the bacteria and viruses that cause diarrhea through contact with contaminated food or water, or by touching contaminated surfaces and then placing hands into mouths.
+- An infection caused by a virus, bacteria, or parasite; babies can pick up the bacteria and viruses that cause diarrhea through contact with contaminated food or water, or by touching contaminated surfaces and then placing hands into mouths.

 - A food allergy or sensitivity to medicines